 and the other is

-Substituting solution~(\ref{solk1}) into equation~(\ref{thetaK}), we find $\Theta = -\frac{\rho^2 E^2}{a^2 \sin^2\theta} \leq 0$.
-Since physical motion requires $\Theta \geq 0$, this condition can only be satisfied if $\theta=\theta_0$ remains constant which stands for the shear-free null-congruences.
+Substituting solution~(\ref{solk1}) into equation~(\ref{thetaK}), we find that $\Theta = -\frac{\rho^2 E^2}{a^2 \sin^2\theta} \leq 0$.
+Since physical motion requires $\Theta \geq 0$, this condition can only be satisfied if $\theta=\theta_0$ remains constant, corresponding to shear-free null congruences.
 Our primary interest lies in the second set of solutions (\ref{solk2}).